Alextopher/mahoney-best/content/robotics/commands.md

 }
 ```

 `ClimberToHeightCommand` is a "Finite Command".
-It has a specific goal, to move the climber to a specific height.
+It has a specific and articulable goal, to "move the climber to a specific height".
 Once the climber reaches that height the command ends.

 > Pop quiz: What kind of _control loop_ is `ClimberToHeightCommand` using?
 >